 Stressing the fundamentals is what Rob Leary, the minor league field and catching coordinator for the Cleveland Indians, does to reducing injuries.
 He knows that getting out and preventing runs is what defense is all about.

 “But you want to be smart about it.
 We want these guys to get into a good athletic position where they can react to the ball and make the tag in a good athletic position of strength, so the fundamental side is taken care of, but also from a health perspective,” said Leary

 And depending on the situation, sometimes the catcher simply has to concede the run and not be a hero, according to Seattle Mariners catcher Miguel Olivo.

-As regards General Liability Insurance for baseball teams, the existence of a Player vs. Player exclusion brings into question coverage in the event of a home plate collision resulting in a catcher injury and resulting lawsuit against an aggressive baserunner.
-The player vs player exclusion would likely prohibit coverage for an overly aggressive baserunner, but not for other parties who could be vicariously liable for catcher injuries such as a team or coaches.
+As regards General Liability Insurance for baseball teams, the existence of a player vs. player exclusion brings into question coverage for a home plate collision resulting in a catcher injury lawsuit against an aggressive baserunner.
+The player vs. player exclusion would likely prohibit coverage for an overly aggressive base runner.

 Source: Bob Harkins, “Danger, excitement of the home plate collision,” nbcsport.com, 04 Apr.
 2012